bcgov/DriveBC.ca/src/backend/README.md

 This page details the steps to set up a local, non-containerized dev environment for our backend Django server.

 Using a local python venv is recommended for easier and faster access to server reloads and test modules, as well as direct access to Django management commands through terminal.
+**Verify all changes on the docker container before pushing though.**

 Alternatively, our Docker images innately supports hot-reloading on code changes.
 Refer to the [IDE - Pycharm](#ide-pycharm) section for more info.